runtimeverification/iele-semantics/ethereum.md

     rule <k> check "genesisBlockHeader" : { "hash": HASH } => . ... </k>
          <blockhash> ...
 ListItem(HASH) ListItem(_) </blockhash>
 endmodule

-module ETHEREUM-PROGRAM-PARSING // module used by K for parsing programs imports PROGRAM-LISTS         // to accept empty lists as in f() imports IELE-SYNTAX           // including lexical syntax for Names imports ETHEREUM-SIMULATION   // including all the rest of the syntax endmodule

-module ETHEREUM
-  //program parsing module needs to be reachable from main module imports ETHEREUM-PROGRAM-PARSING endmodule

 ```